 Genetic screening: Most practices are shifting to remote consultations with genetic counselors and high risk obstetricians, rather than face-to-face meetings.
 There is also a trend to do more of the first trimester blood-draw screening (NIPT) and less of the nuchal translucency (NT) ultrasound, but in certain situations an NT is important.
 It is OK to ask what combination of genetic screening options makes sense for you based on how much information you need or want.
 When confirmatory testing is either recommended or is something you desire, the two options are chorionic villus sampling or amniocentesis, and these are procedures that would take place in person.

-Anatomy ultrasound: This scan is typically done at 18-20 weeks and looks at all the parts of the fetus’ body and the position of the placenta.
+Anatomy ultrasound: This scan is typically done at 18-20 weeks and looks at all of the parts of the fetus’ body and the position of the placenta.
 In the US, it is considered one of the most important in-person visits, and there really isn’t a substitute for it.

 Vaccines and other shots: The vaccines that are recommended in pregnancy include the flu vaccine (influenza), in the first trimester, and the TDaP vaccine (pertussis) in the third trimester.
 The flu vaccine in particular is more important as ever, as it is known that influenza hits pregnant people really hard and weakens the immune system.
 If your blood type is Rh negative, it is still important to get a RhoGAM shot around 28 weeks and any time vaginal bleeding occurs.